2022 New Year FAQ: WebPT EMR

 - In the Insurance section, select the Edit icon on the Medicare type insurance.

-- In the Policy Information section, enter the deductible amount in the Deductible field.
+- Click Next, then enter the Deductible amount in the Policy Information section.
 Ensure the Deductible Met checkbox is unchecked.
 Click Next when done.

 - Click OK.

-- To save your changes, click Save Patient at the bottom of the screen.
+- Click Save Patient at the bottom of the screen, to save your changes.

 EMR + Therabill

 The Deductible field in the EMR does not integrate into Therabill.
-If you want to add a Post It note to keep a record of the deductible amount in the client chart in TB, please review here.
+If you want to keep track of the deductible amount, you can add a Post It Note in the Therabill client chart.

 No. You need to manually uncheck the Deductible Met checkbox.
 From the patient’s chart, navigate to Patient Info, and Edit the Insurance.
 Check out these instructions.